-- In a preheated skillet with 1 tbsp of butter, add sliced onion, mushrooms and bell peppers and cook until they turn golden brown.
-Remove from the skillet.
+- In a preheated skillet with 1 tbsp of butter, add in the sliced onion, mushrooms and bell peppers and sauté them until they turn golden brown.
+Remove them from the skillet.

-- To the same skillet, add beef and cook until it turns golden brown.
-Season with salt and pepper and set aside.
+- To the same skillet, add in the sliced beef and brown it until it turns golden brown.
+Season it to taste with salt and pepper and set it aside.

-- Place bread buns into a cooking sheet and top them with beef, followed by vegetables and cheese.
-Finish by covering with the bun tops.
+- Place the bread buns onto a baking sheet and top them with beef, followed by vegetables and cheese.
+Place the top buns on.

-- Melt 2 tbsp of butter and press garlic into it.
-Brush the tops of the buns with butter mixture.
+- Melt 2 tbsp of butter and press the garlic into it.
+Brush the tops of the buns with the garlic butter mixture.

-- Bake Philly cheesesteak sliders at 350F for 15 minutes or until the outside is golden and cheese is all melted.
+- Bake the Philly cheesesteak sliders at 350°F for 15 minutes or until the outside is golden and the cheese is all melted.